-Repair is almost ALWAYS more cost effective than buying new and it can add years to the life of the machine.
+Repair is almost ALWAYS more cost-effective than buying new and it can add years to the life of the machine.
 That keeps more money in your wallet and less waste in the Valley’s landfill.
 If your appliance is under manufacturer warranty, call us first!
-No need to sit on hold with an 800-number or wade through red tape at the store.
-Call us direct for service.
+We’re factory-authorized to service many of the top appliance brands.
+Call us for in-warranty or out-of-warranty service.
 Fast.
 Easy.
 Simple.
 We service most major brands, including:

 We Love the Treasure Valley!!

 To repair or to replace, that is the question!
 By choosing to repair your appliances you are reducing the waste going into the Valley’s landfill and keeping some green in your wallet!
 Reduce your carbon footprint by extending the life of your appliances!
 For more ideas about how to reduce your footprint, see our blog about “Going Green and Your Appliances.”